KiRist-code/code-runner/README.md

 ## Having Issue?

-If you need to help with Code-Runner or you would like to help out, you can contact me on 'Issue' tab.
+If you need to help with Code-Runner or you would like to help out, you can contact me on 'Issues' tab.